pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`full_screen_example`

-This code creates a simple arcade game that allows the user to toggle between full-screen and windowed mode.
-It demonstrates sprite usage and basic game window functionality.
-The game window displays text instructions and draws boxes at the bottom of the screen using a sample image.
-It listens for key presses (F and S) to toggle between fullscreen modes and adjusts the viewport accordingly.
+This piece of code demonstrates how to create a full-screen application using the Arcade library in Python.
+The example includes functionality to toggle between full-screen and windowed modes, as well as options to stretch or maintain the aspect ratio of the window.
+It showcases how to set the viewport based on the window size and adjust it accordingly when switching between different screen modes.
+The program also displays text and images on the screen to provide a visual representation of the changes happening based on user input.

 gradients.py
 ------------